 - 1. If contestant is injured at a rodeo in a riding event, they may be held back at same rodeo until later in the go-round, with the written consent of both judges and the stock contractor. - 2.
 There will be no drawing out after position or stock is drawn unless a contestant has a doctor's release. - 3.
 Secretary must be notified at injured contestant's expense before the performance they are scheduled to compete, and before stock is drawn in the timed events if they are drawing out. - 4.
 If the original team roping partner (header or heeler) turns out, doctor releases or visible injury releases, it will be the replacement contestant's responsibility to pay team roping entry fees.
 The contestant who turned out, doctor released, or visible injury released will be responsible for the CRES fees, associated fees and turn out fine if applicable. - a.
 If contestants from two separate entered teams combine due to medical/turn out of their partners, they will compete in the first drawn position of the two teams entered.
 Contestants may have the option to take the second drawn position if one the contestants in the combined team will be put into conflict at another sanctioned event by having to take the first drawn position. - 5.
-No multi-event contestant may turn out in one event and compete in another in the same performance unless he is a non-notified turn-out in one event, in which case he may compete in another.
+No contestant may turn out in one event and compete in another unless it is a non-notified turn out, barrel racer release, DR release, or visible injury to be determined by our officials.